amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

   It used to help convergence of the initial solution of the chemistry.
 If this parameter is absent, a fraction (10%) of the total component concentration is used.

+* `"initial conditions time`" [double] specifies time for applying initial conditions.
+This parameter is useful for simulation restart.
+Default value is the state time when chemistry PK is instantiated.

 Alquimia
 ````````